The Colgate Commitment

 Frequently Asked Questions

-Domestic students with a total family income of up to $175,000 (and assets typical for that income range), will be eligible for the Colgate Commitment, an expansion of Colgate's no-loan initiative.
+Domestic students with a total family income of up to $175,000 (and assets typical for that income range) are eligible for the Colgate Commitment.

-Total income is calculated using taxable income (e.g. wages, interest, business income, etc.) plus untaxed income (e.g. child support, social security, pension distributions, etc.).
+Total income is calculated using taxable income (e.g. wages, interest, business income, retirement distributions, etc.) plus untaxed income (e.g. child support, social security, retirement distributions, etc.).

 Losses are added back into income (e.g. business losses, capital losses, and depreciation on real and/or rental property could be added back in to be counted as part of total family income).
 Business income includes income generated from sole proprietorships, partnerships, corporations, or rental income.